Medical University of South Carolina

 Writing is designed to increase each student's proficiency in crafting and revising responses to a variety of prompts in a variety of writing styles and direct grammar instruction.
 This USL-developed course is one of our hallmark features.
 Assignments are diverse and frequent, and feedback and revisions are individualized and include attention to grammar.
 In February 2015, we learned the results of the annual Scholastic Art & Writing Awards for the Southeast Region.
 This competition is for 7-12th graders, and this year our 7th-10th graders entered 75 works of fiction, nonfiction, and poetry and received an amazing 33 awards!
 73% of our students were honored, and over 85% of the 8th graders garnered an award for writing in 7th or 8th grade.
 Typically the number of submissions in the region numbers in the tens of thousands and for the country is 250,000+.
 We have four students with pieces that will move on to the national competition.
 Congratulations to our students and our MS/US Writing teacher Sara Peck and IS Writing teacher Donna Croft!

 Arts classes are designed for immersion in the multiple media and forms of expression, and they allow for each student to develop and gain confidence in his/her artistic ability.
 Classes are year-round on Friday afternoons.
 Students also learn and create art projects related to their studies in their classes, especially Global Languages and Humanities.
-USL also engages in collaborative opportunities in the arts with community partners like Redux Contemporary Art Studio, ArtBuzz Kids, The Artists' Loft, and Paper Rock Scissors.
+USL also engages in collaborative opportunities in the arts with community partners like Redux Contemporary Art Studio, ArtBuzz Kids, The Artists' Loft, and other arts organizations.
 University School also regularly (4-5x per year) hosts cultural performance groups and shares these events with the greater community.
-Several of our Learning Outside the Classroom experiences (field trips) are also arts-focused, and for 2014-2015 this includes attending a theatre production at the College of Charleston, exploring the College of Charleston's Halsey Institute of Contemporary Art, learning more about the High Museum of Art in Atlanta, hosting a performance by classical pianists Elena Winther and Vladimir Pleshakov, and all students had a chance to explore playing several instruments with instructors from Charleston International Music School.
+For 2015-2016 we are hosting classical pianists Vladimir Pleshakov and Elena Winther for a concert, YALLFest author Brendan Reichs for a joint presentation with Meeting Street Academy, the Fabulous Chinese Acrobats for a show, and the Russian dance troupe Baryna for a performance.
+Several of our Learning Outside the Classroom experiences (field trips) are also arts-focused.
+For 2015-2016, this includes trips to Frank Lloyd Wright's Fallingwater in Pennsylvania and Auldbrass Plantation in Yemassee, South Carolina.
+Students will also attend a production of Hamlet at the Gaillard Center, "A Seat for Justice" about civil rights efforts in South Carolina in the 1950s at the Dock Street Theatre, and a retrospective of African American music ("Songs from the Soul") at the Gaillard Center.

 Flex Time allows for students to engage in pursuits geared to their individual interests and talents.
 This can include additional courses in Math and/or Global Languages, on-line courses, guided independent study or time for homework or other interests.
 For example, a student may concurrently take two Math courses or two separate Global Languages, and the student can earn high school credit for both.
 This time is also occasionally used for all-class and all-school theme-based seminars.